AI Governance and Operational Readiness

 When Investigator Sites Choose Sponsors: The Silent Shift Reshaping Clinical Operations

-Nick Hodges, Senior Vice President, Head of Clinical Development Operations & the R&D Transformation Office, Ipsen , Head , Global Clinical Operations , Ipsen
+Nick Hodges, Senior Vice President & Head, Clinical Development Operations & R&D Transformation Office, Ipsen , SVP, Head of Global Clinical Development , Global Clinical Operations , Ipsen

 As competition for sites, investigators, and patients intensifies, the traditional sponsor-driven model of trial execution is shifting.
 Increasingly, high-performing sites are selecting sponsors based on operational efficiency, burden, and partnership quality.
 This talk will explore how mid- and large pharma organizations are rethinking clinical operations, redefining the role of CRAs, and introducing new functions / enhanced roles to improve site engagement and execution at scale.